Fake Birth Certificates A Growing Problem Amid Migrant Family Surge

 Mapel has begun to explore whether faux family schemes are mostly a matter of illegal immigration or child exploitation.

 "Is it continuation of human smuggling?
 Or is it worse — human trafficking?
-As an investigator my mind is wide open," says Mapel.
+As an investigator my mind is wide open," Mapel says.

 In the current historic immigrant surge, officials in El Paso have apprehended as many as 1,000 family members a day.
 A majority come from Guatemala.
-Takandi Paniagua says the consulate is discovering around a dozen sham birth certificates every day.
+Paniagua says the consulate is discovering about a dozen sham birth certificates every day.
 They're concerned, but not alarmed.